opendaylight/docs/docs/release-process/milestone-readouts/m1/aaa.rst

      for each API? *Yes*

 10. Have all project dependencies requests on other projects' release plans been acknowledged and documented by upstream projects?
+Yes

     - controller, Implicit acknowledgement
     - mdsal, Implicit acknowledgement
     - odlparent, Implicit acknowledgement
     - yangtools, Implicit acknowledgement

 11. Will your project have top-level features not requiring system test?

-    - No
+No

 12. Will your project use the OpenDaylight CI infrastructure for testing top-level features requiring system test?

-    - Yes
+Yes

 ..
 [1] Be sure to read the responsibilities of being a project lead under
        Leadership & Communication in the Requirements for Participation section